Nintendo Switch OLED vs normal Switch: what’s the difference?

 If you think your OG Switch is lacking in the battery department, prepare for more disappointment.
 The Switch OLED has the same 4.5-9 hours battery life, depending on usage, as its LCD counterpart, and the same 3-hour charging time.
-However, OLED displays are more energy-efficient and so far it feels like we’re getting a bit of additional juice out of the new console.
+However, OLED displays are more energy-efficient.
+So it’ll feel like you’re getting a bit of additional juice out of the newer console.

 Storage, on the other hand, has doubled out of the box.
-You get 64GB now, and although an SD storage card expansion will probably still be essential at some point down the line, you’ll at least be able to hold out a bit longer.
+You get 64GB now.
+Although an SD storage card expansion will probably still be essential at some point down the line, you’ll at least be able to hold out a bit longer.

 Price: deeper pockets needed

 If you want Mario and Zelda on an OLED, you’re going to have to pay up for the privilege.
 The Nintendo Switch OLED model costs $350/£310, more than the standard model did – but it has been price-dropped to $299/£260.
 The latest pricing is above.